andyOR/Dataquest-A-Quest-2-Data-Science/README.md

 #### c. "flags.csv" containing information on flags of countries around the world.
 This data was collected from Collins Gem Guide to Flags
 #### d. "bike_rental_day.csv" containing dataset of bike share riding program in Washington D.C. compiled by Hadi Fanaee-T at the University of Porto, and can be downloaded here http://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset

+## 6. Machine Learning
+### ### This is the sixth course in data science path.
+In this course, I have learnt the machine learning fundamentals used in data science methodologies.

+### Datasets used in this course includes:
+#### a. "dc_airbnb.csv" contains dataset from october 2015 on specific listing that's available for renting on AirBnB in the Washington, D.C. area